- Slim and lightweight

 Each of the 3 brush heads included in the box has a detachable coloured rubber band at the bottom that can be removed/replaced.
 These can also be used to differentiate between users.

-Also included in the box is a small plastic cover that can be placed over the brush head when not in use/ it can kind of act like a travel cap.
+Also included in the box is a small plastic cover that can be placed over the brush head when not in use/ it can act like a travel cap.

 The heads in the box are said to be medium/soft bristled and I would tend to agree.
 The bristles are coloured and cut to varying lengths.
 The bristles do not appear to fade in colour and as mentioned earlier I am not sure how tested the design of the bristles are.